roberthartmann/widgets_for_BAR/README.md

 - **Energy is needed for resurrecting units.
 That can easily underestimated** Rez bots are cheap, they are cool.
 They suck the live out of your eco!
 The energy slider will you that.
 Be aware of that fact!

 ### A quick example
 Here you can see that you are sucking your E-storage at an "not good" rate.
 You will stall on energy soon.
 Then your metal extractors might even produce less metal.
 After a while the metal storage will be empty, too.
 That is better normaly.
+The solution?
+Take your commander, build wind/solar.
+That will reduce your need for energy and it will raise your e-income.
+A win win situation :)
 ![sliders_01](https://raw.githubusercontent.com/roberthartmann/widgets_for_BAR/main/readme_pics/sliders_01.png)

 ## Feedback and Contributions